bakastrumpf/bakastrumpf/README.md

 ### Hi there 👋

-I am a published linguist, lexicographer, translator and English teacher accidentally lost in Java, trying to find a way out; struggling with JavaScript&PHP mess!
+I am a published linguist, lexicographer, translator and English teacher accidentally lost in Java, who found herself just where she belongs while trying to find a way out; struggling with JavaScript&PHP mess!

 My goal is to become a quality full-stack Java developer.